Emotional Abuse and Anxiety in Nursing Homes

 Choosing to place your loved one in a nursing home is almost always a difficult thing to do.
 The decision is usually motivated by a desire to ensure that they are in a safer setting than they would be in if they were living on their own or without trained help around the clock.
 This is why it can feel particularly disturbing if you notice that your loved one is beginning to show signs of anxiety as a result of their time in a nursing home.

-While anxiety can have many causes in the residents of nursing homes, it can also be a sign of abuse or neglect.
-If you suspect that your loved one’s anxiety is rooted in mistreatment in their nursing home, the Augusta nursing home abuse lawyers of Chris Hudson Law Group are here to help you put an end to it and make things right.
+While there are many causes of anxiety, emotional abuse and anxiety in nursing homes often go hand in hand.
+If you suspect that your loved one’s anxiety is rooted in mistreatment in their nursing home, Chris Hudson Law Group is here to help you put an end to it and make things right.

 Anxiety in Nursing Home Residents

 Anxiety is a common condition for many people across all age ranges.
-In general, it is a future-oriented emotional response to an anticipated or imagined danger.
-While most people experience feelings like this from time to time, anxiety begins to become a problem when it occurs with such frequency or intensity that it starts to prevent a person from doing the things they want or need to do.
+In general, it is a future-oriented emotional response to anticipated or imagined danger.
+While most people experience feelings like this, anxiety becomes a problem when it occurs with such frequency or intensity that it starts to prevent a person from doing the things they want or need to do.

 The experience of anxiety can be particularly problematic for older people.
 According to a review of several studies by the International Journal of Geriatric Psychiatry, older adults who live in nursing homes may be up to twice as likely as the general populace to suffer from anxiety.
 Unfortunately, they may also be less likely to seek treatment for the feelings they are experiencing.
 Part of the reason for this is that they may have a difficult time communicating their feelings, either because their capacity for speech has become more limited or simply due to the fact that they are of a generation that feels less comfortable discussing mental health issues.

-Furthermore, health professionals and even family members may have a harder time recognizing symptoms of anxiety in elderly individuals, often ascribing their behavioral changes to physical changes associated with aging or mental side effects of medication, which is a problem when there have been errors in the prescription or dosing of that medication.
+Furthermore, health professionals and even family members may have a harder time recognizing symptoms of anxiety in elderly individuals.
+Behavioral changes are often ascribed to physical changes associated with aging or mental side effects of medication, which is a problem when there have been errors in the prescription or dosing of that medication.

 Symptoms of Anxiety in Nursing Home Residents